scouten/ericscouten.travel/content/2023/04-18+california/43-a-luminary-welcome-back-to-the-northwest/index.md

 To all my friends in the Northwest, thank you for arranging this nice bit of weather to welcome me home!

-{{ es_cdn_image(id = "es-4530-036", cdn_version = "v1", cdn_key = "img/v1/2023/04/es-4530-036", caption = "Olympia, Washington", alt = "A calm marina at dusk with sailboats and motorboats moored along wooden docks under a soft orange and blue sky, their reflections mirrored in the still water.
-A power pole, waterfront buildings, and a crane rise along the far shore.") }}
+{{ es_cdn_image(id = "es-4530-036", cdn_version = "v1", cdn_key = "img/v1/2023/04/es-4530-036", caption = "Olympia, Washington", alt = "A calm marina at dusk in Olympia, Washington, with sailboats and motorboats moored along wooden docks that reflect in the still water.
+A warm orange and yellow glow lingers on the horizon under a pale blue sky, with waterfront buildings, a crane, and a power pole lining the far shore.") }}

 It was [Arts Walk](https://www.artswalkoly.com) weekend in Olympia, and by happy accident, we showed up just in time for the Luminary Procession at nightfall.
 Lisa tells me this is tiny compared to the Procession of the Species which used to run as part of Arts Walk in pre-COVID days.
 (I hope that resumes some day.)